awsdocs/incident-manager-user-guide/doc_source/response-plans.md

    1. Choose **Create role**\.

 1. Navigate back to the response plan you are creating and refresh the **Role name** dropdown\.

-   1. Select the role you created in the IAM console\.
+1. Select the role you created\.

 1. Choose the **Execution target**\.

+**Add tags and create the response plan**

 1. \(Optional\) Add tags to your response plan\.